firebase/flutterfire/packages/firebase_ui_auth/doc/providers/email.md

 ## Using screen

-After adding `EmailProvider` to the `FirebaseUIAuth.configureProviders` email form would be displayed on the `SignInScreen` or `RegisterScren`.
+After adding `EmailAuthProvider` to the `FirebaseUIAuth.configureProviders` email form would be displayed on the `SignInScreen` or `RegisterScren`.

 ```dart
 SignInScreen(